pure-data/externals-howto/README.rst

 ==========================

 Now we want to realize a simple counter as an external.
-A “bang”-trigger outputs the counter-value on the outlet and afterwards increases the counter-value by 1.
+A “bang” trigger outputs the counter value on the outlet and afterwards increases the counter value by 1.

-This class is similar to the previous one, but the data space is extended by a variable “counter” and the result is written as a message to an outlet instead of a string to the standard error.
+This class is similar to the previous one, but the data space is extended by variable “counter” and the result is written as a message to an outlet instead of a string to the standard error.

-object-variables
+object variables
 ----------------

-Of course, a counter needs a state-variable to store the actual counter-value.
+Of course, a counter needs a state variable to store the actual counter value.

-State-variables that belong to class instances belong to the data space.
+State variables that belong to class instances belong to the data space.

 ::